The Village, East Kilbride: Modern urban context

-Nearby residential neighbourhoods are Calderwood, East Mains and West Mains, surround the village and reflect the construction of the new town of East Kilbride, mostly in the 1950s and 1960s.
-However, these areas include several scattered buildings which long pre-date the new town, as well as the small weaving village of Maxwellton dating to the 18th, 19th, and early 20th centuries.
+Nearby and conjoined residential neighbourhoods to The Village are Calderwood, East Mains and West Mains, which partly surround the village and reflect the construction of the new town of East Kilbride, mostly in the 1950s and 1960s.
+However, these adjoining areas include several scattered buildings which long pre-date the new town, as well as the small weaving village of Maxwellton in Calderwood, dating to the 18th, 19th, and early 20th centuries.
+To the south of the Village area is the East Kilbride Town Centre precinct, which includes several 'Civic Centre' facilities on its northern side.

+The main through roads in the Village area are Stuart Street-Main Street-Old Coach Road, and West Mains Road.

+Local shopping additions and expansions of pseudo-neighbourhood shop and facility resources, were provisioned in the 1950s by East Kilbride Development Corporation at Bosfield (Old Coach Road) and Stuart Street, respectively.